pxrsaw/FinalProject/README.md

 # FinalProject
-This repository is for final project of workshop class which it automatically build latex file whenever i push with tag.
+This repository is for final project of workshop class which it automatically builds latex file whenever i push with tag.